anonymous124/flow_synthesizer/docs/index.md

 The latent dimensions can be seen as meta-parameters for the synthesizer that naturally arise from our framework.
 Moreover, as they act in the latent audio space, one could hope they impact audio features in a smoother way than native parameters.

-The following figure presents the evolution of synth parameters and corresponding spectrogram while moving along two dimensions of the latent space.
+The following figure presents the evolution of synth parameters and corresponding spectrogram while moving along two dimensions of the latent space ($z_3$ and $z_7$).
 The spectrograms show a smooth variation in audio features, while parameters move in a clearly non-independent and less smooth fashion.
 This proves that latent dimensions rather encode audio features than simply parameters values.

 <img src="figures/meta_parameters.png" align="middle">